-Two temporary work camps were constructed during 2006 and 2007.
+Three temporary work camps were constructed during 2006, 2007 and 2013.
 The Lasby Lake camp is located 100 metres from the north shore of Lasby Lake and is directly accessed by the Hatchet Lake seasonal road.
-The Cunning Bay camp is located 100 metres from the northwest shore of Wollaston Lake on Cunning Bay.
-Both camps have a kitchen, six sleeping cabins, office, core logging facilities, core splitting shack, and a work shop.
+The Cunning Bay camp and East Lasby camp were both decommissioned in 2014.